19hours/sg-statutes/Acts/Bankruptcy Act.md

 “rules” means rules made under this Act;

-“secured creditor”, in relation to a debtor, means a person holding a mortgage, pledge, charge or lien on or against the property of the debtor or any part thereof as security for a debt due to him from the debtor;
+“secured creditor”, in relation to a debtor, means a person holding a mortgage, pledge, charge, lien or other security on or against the property of the debtor or any part thereof as security for a debt due to him from the debtor;

+[Act 21 of 2015 wef 01/08/2016]

 “Sheriff” includes a bailiff and any officer charged with the execution of a writ or other process of the court;

 “special resolution” means a resolution passed by a majority in number and at least three-fourths in value of the creditors present personally or by proxy at a meeting of creditors and voting on the resolution;

 “statutory demand” means a demand in the prescribed form which requires the person to whom it is addressed to pay, secure or compound to the reasonable satisfaction of the creditor making the demand, any debt owed by him to the creditor;

+“supplementary information” means the supplementary information that a bankrupt is directed to submit under section 81(4)(c);

+[Act 21 of 2015 wef 01/08/2016]

+“target contribution” means —

+(a) an amount equal to —

+(i) in any case where the bankruptcy is a repeat bankruptcy, 76 payments of monthly contributions determined in accordance with section 86A; or

+(ii) in any other case, 52 payments of monthly contributions determined in accordance with section 86A; or

+(b) if the amount referred to in paragraph (a) is varied by the court under section 86B(5)(a), 86C(1) or 86E(4)(a) or reduced by the Official Assignee under section 86D(1) or 86F(3), that amount as varied or reduced, as the case may be;

+[Act 21 of 2015 wef 01/08/2016]

 “transaction” includes any gift, agreement or arrangement, and any reference to entering into a transaction shall be construed accordingly;